jeffpar/pcjs.v1/disks/pcx86/dos/microsoft/2.00/README.md

 or click the *Speed* button below until it's running at speed that you prefer (and that your browser supports).

-In addition, all the build products (**OBJ**, **EXE**, **COM**, **LST**, and **MAP** files) from a successful `MK ALL` command have also been saved in the [pcjs-disks](https://github.com/jeffpar/pcjs-disks) repository, in the [/pcx86/dos/microsoft/2.00/built](https://github.com/jeffpar/pcjs-disks/tree/master/pcx86/dos/microsoft/2.00/built) folder.
+In addition, all the build products (**OBJ**, **EXE**, **COM**, **LST**, and **MAP** files) from a successful `MK ALL` command have already been saved in the [pcjs-disks](https://github.com/jeffpar/pcjs-disks) repository, in the [/pcx86/dos/microsoft/2.00/built](https://github.com/jeffpar/pcjs-disks/tree/master/pcx86/dos/microsoft/2.00/built) folder.